thayton/thayton.github.io/_drafts/scraping-by-example-json-data.md

 The job search results in the above table are dynamically generated from JSON data in one of the form controls.

 Specifically, the jobs come from a form named `frmResults` with a hidden input field named `ctl00$MainContent$GridFormatter$json_tabledata`.
-The value attribute in this field contains the jobs in JSON format.
+The value attribute in this field contains the jobs.

 {% highlight html %}
 <form name="frmResults" method="post"  role="main">